Computing Quartet Distance is Equivalent to Counting 4-Cycles: Reduction from Counting 4-Cycles to Quartet Distance

-\begin{theorem} Counting 4-cycles in a graph with $m$ edges can be reduced in linear time to computing the quartet distance between two trees on $\Oh(m)$ leaves. \end{theorem}
+\begin{theorem} Counting 4-cycles in a graph with $m$ edges can be reduced in linear time to computing the quartet distance between two trees on $m$ leaves. \end{theorem}

-\subsection{From multigraphs to simple graphs}
+\subsection{From Multigraphs to Simple Graphs}

 In this section we show how to count 4-cycles in multigraphs using a polylogarithmic number of black-box calls to counting 4-cycles in simple graphs.
 These reductions do not require the graphs to be bipartite.
+For the sake of simplicity, we did not optimize constants in these proofs.

-\subsubsection{Small edge multiplicities.}
+\subsubsection{Small Edge Multiplicities.}